-Table Name Base Information Population Approach Methodology A Reference Item Actual / Estimate Source Methodology Assumptions All depreciation expenses are recorded directly within the Pipeline and are not transferred from a related party entity and therefore are reported in the 'Amounts excluding related party transactions' column.
+Table Name Base Information Population Approach Nothedalary.
+Reference Item Actual / Estimate Source Methodology Assumptions and expenses Total depreciation was classified between direct depreciation and shared asset depreciation based on the mapping of the individual assets in the FAMR applied in Table 3.3 Depreciation.
+EGP used the FAMR Asset descriptions, category and equipment register descriptions to map individual assets into specific categories.
+All depreciation expenses are recorded directly within the Pipeline and are not transferred from a related party entity and therefore are reported in the 'Amounts excluding related party transactions' column.